 HMRC doesn’t consider the capital element of loans for income tax relief purposes.
-If the loans are exclusively for business purposes, interests paid on loans would be a deductible revenue expense.
+If the loans are exclusively for business purposes, interest paid on loans would be a deductible revenue expense.
 Let’s say you’re looking forward to investing in the machinery for your small business.
 The machinery is counted as a revenue expense, therefore it’s allowable for income tax or corporation tax.

-The loan you ask for in form of cash is deductible for tax.
+The loan you ask for in the form of cash is deductible for tax.
 Especially if the business owner is to borrow the loan personally.
-He may opt to introduce the cash in form of a loan.
+He may opt to introduce the cash in the form of a loan.
 The person borrowing a specific amount should make sure that they’re not just figuring out the tax amount but also maintaining whatever amount is due to them.
-You must know what you aim to do with the cash you’re borrowing a loan.
+You must know what you aim to do with the cash you’re borrowing for a loan.
 If you’re aiming to buy capital, its always a good idea to go for the capital.
 Make sure you take care of this part.
 Also, note that the capital may not be qualified if Broadly, the loan will become non-qualifying if either the capital ceases to be used for a qualifying purpose or is deemed to be repaid.

 For example, Bob borrows £100,000, secured on his house, and lends this to his business.
 The loan is a qualifying loan, so he can initially claim tax relief on the interest payments.
-Unfortunately, the rules relating to the repayment of qualifying capital mean that each time a capital credit is made to the account it is deemed to be the repayment of qualifying loan.
+Unfortunately, the rules relating to the repayment of qualifying capital mean that each time a capital credit is made to the account it is deemed to be the repayment of a qualifying loan.
 Since the capital value of the loan is reduced every time a payment is made, credits totalling £50,000 per year will mean that all tax relief is lost within just two years.
 Re-borrowing shortly after making repayment is not a qualifying purpose so future relief is also lost.

 It is also worth noting that a business cannot claim a deduction for notional interest that might have been obtained if money had been invested rather than spent on (for example) repairs.